flatironinstitute/CaImAn/docs/source/GUI.rst

 demo_caiman_basic.py \* demo_pipeline.py

 Each of these demos will save a results file.
-You can then start the visual interface by visiting the caiman_data folder, under the gui folder, and issuing the following command:
+You can then start the visual interface by visiting the caiman_data folder, under the bin folder, and issuing the following command:

 ::